Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories

 In this paper, we provide an in-depth and systematic study in a tangent categorical framework of various classes of morphisms that are very important to differential geometry.
 From \cite{BenVectorBundles} and \cite{GeoffMarcelloTSubmersionPaper}, we already know how to define tangent categorically what it means to be both a submersion and a local diffeomorphism, and that these recover precisely submersions and local diffeomorphisms in the tangent category of smooth manifolds.
-What wasn't known previously is what these classes of maps were in these other important tangent categories such in (affine) schemes or commutative algbras.
+What wasn't known previously is what these classes of maps were in other important tangent categories such (affine) schemes or commutative algebras.
 Of course, the study of properties of maps in differential geometry do not start and end at local diffeomorphisms and submersions.
 For instance, we also have immersions and unramified maps as well, whose formalization in a tangent category we introduce in this paper.
-To summarize the story in this paper, we present the table below illustrating the tangent-categorical properties a map can have and how they are incarnated in differential geometry, algebraic geometry, commutative algebras, and for Cartesian differential categories:

 Our investigation of these classes of maps contain a formal study of the stability and permanence properties of each class, and the many of the ways in which they relate to each other.

 Along the way we also derive some surprising results.
 For instance, while it may seem strange to distinguish between immersions and unramified maps; they are the same in differential geometry, we will see that in \emph{full generality} this need not be the case.
-So in an arbitrary tangent category, the notion of a $T$-immersion is indeed \emph{distinct} from being $T$-unramified.
+So in an arbitrary tangent category, with tangent bundle functor $T$, the notion of being an immersion is indeed \emph{distinct} from being $T$-unramified.
 That said, if a tangent category has negatives (which is what is called a Rosick{\'y} tangent category), then being $T$-unramified is the same as being a $T$-immersion.